Lalthuammawia Ralte: NorthEast United FC (loan)

 In July 2015 Ralte was drafted to play for NorthEast United FC in the 2015 Indian Super League.

 FC Goa

 In January after zero games plays with FC Goa, he was loaned to Kerala Blasters FC.

 Kerala Blasters FC

-Ralte was signed in into the Blasters courtesy of swapping deal midway through the 2018-19 Indian Super League season by FC Goa and them.
+Ralte was signed in into the Blasters courtesy of swapping deal midway through the 2018–19 Indian Super League by FC Goa and them.
 Ralte was sent on loan to Blasters while then Kerala Blasters goalkeeper Naveen Kumar was sent on loan to FC Goa from Blasters.
 Still Ralte didn't feature in a single game for the club and returned to Goa after the loan period.

 East Bengal FC (loan)

 In June 2019 Ralte is drafted to play for East Bengal in the 2019-20 I-League season.

 Bengaluru

 In the summer of 2020 Ralte joined his former club and 2018-19 Indian Super League champions, Bengaluru.